Ask a Question

 Riding: 4 - 6 hours

 Following breakfast, it will be time for a short briefing and an introduction to the horses.
 The morning will see you riding toward the village of Fougères-sur-Bièvre where a tasty lunch awaits you at the foot of the village's fortified castle.
 The structure was built in the late 15th century.
 In the afternoon you will head toward the beautifully furnished chateau of Cheverny - which will also welcome you to visit within its walls.
-The castle has been owned by the same family for seven centuries.
+The castle has been owned by the same family for over six centuries.
+From the Botancial Park to the splendid interior of the chateau and Tintin exhibition you can discover the authentic heritage that is still very much evident.

 Day 3